October 20, 2020

 - Wrappers – on top of possible poisoning from the candy, wrappers can become lodged in your pet’s digestive system.

 If you’re going to be handing out candy to trick-or-treaters this year, the front door is going to be a happening place!
 If your dog is a bit of a Houdini, try placing a gate at your front door to keep them from escaping.
 It will also create a barrier between your pet and any unfamiliar children/parents that your dog may react to.
-Be sure that their collar/harness is on with up to date identification in case they manage to dart past you and get outside.
-If you’re able to keep your dog separate from the front door either safely in another room or level of the home, this can help alleviate stress from all the strange, new faces that are coming and going.
-Also, don’t leave your dog or cat outside on Halloween so as to avoid any less than friendly pranksters running around.
+Be sure your dog’s collar/harness is on with up-to-date identification in case they manage to dart past you and get outside.
+If you’re able to keep your dog separate from the front door, either safely in another room or level of the home, this can help alleviate stress from all the strange, new faces that are coming and going.
+Also, don’t leave your dog or cat outside on Halloween.
+You’ll be sure to avoid any less than friendly pranksters running around.

 While good spooky fun, jack-o’-lantern candles can cause burns if your curious pet decides to go and investigate.
 Swap out the flame for an electric candle and avoid possible injuries.
 If your pet is a chewer, be sure to keep glow sticks safely out of reach.
-Pets often mistake them for chew toys and the chemical inside can cause mouth pain, irritation, vomiting, etc. While not toxic, the chemical is extremely bitter and contains a high amount of the caustic chemical hydrogen peroxide which can irritate their throat and eyes.
+Pets often mistake them for chew toys and the chemical inside can cause mouth pain, irritation, and vomiting.
+While not toxic, the chemical is extremely bitter and contains a high amount of the caustic chemical, hydrogen peroxide, which can irritate their throat and eyes.
 The plastic casing can also cause intestinal blockage.